The monodromy of unit-root $F$-isocrystals with geometric origin: Introduction

-From Theorem \ref{intro: main local result2}, we may deduce interesting monodromy results for many classical unit-root $F$-isocrystals studied by Dwork and others.
-For example: \begin{itemize} \item Let $M$ be the $F$-isocrystal associated to an elliptic curve $E$ over $\Spec(k[[T]])$, whose generic fiber is ordinary and whose special fiber is supersingular.
-This corresponds to the example in \S \ref{subsection:motivation} after localizing around a supersingular point.
-Then $M^{u-r}$ has $1$-psuedo-stable monodromy.
+\begin{example} Let $f:X \to \Spec(F)$ be a smooth proper morphism and assume that $R^i_{et} f_* \Q_p$ is a rank one $p$-adic lisse sheaf.
+The corresponding character $\rho$ is geometric (see \cite{Kedlaya-thesis}).
+In particular, Theorem \ref{intro: main local result2} applies to many unit-root $\mathbf{F}$-isocrystals studied by Dwork and others: \begin{itemize} \item Let $M$ be the $\mathbf{F}$-isocrystal associated to an elliptic curve $E$ over $\Spec(\mathfrak{K}[[T]])$, whose generic fiber is ordinary and whose special fiber is supersingular.
+By Theorem \ref{intro: main local result2}, the $p$-adic Tate module of the generic fiber of $E$ has stable monodromy.
 This was previously know by work of Katz-Mazur (see \cite[Chapter 12.9]{Katz-Mazur}).
-These types of ramification bounds for Abelian varieties play a crucial role in the theory of $p$-adic modular forms and canonical subgroups. \item Let $A \to \Spec(k[[T]])$ be a generically ordinary Abelian variety of dimension $2g$ with a non-ordinary special fiber.
+These types of ramification bounds for Abelian varieties play a crucial role in the theory of $p$-adic modular forms and canonical subgroups. \item Let $A \to \Spec(\mathfrak{K}[[T]])$ be a generically ordinary Abelian variety of dimension $2g$ with a non-ordinary special fiber.
 Assume that $A$ has multiplication by a real field $K$ of degree $g$ over $\Q$.
-Then the $F$-isocrystal $M$ associated to $A$ with coefficients in $\Q_p$ has rank $2g$ and has a linear action by $\Q_p\otimes K$.
-If there is only one prime in $K$ above $p$, so that $\Q_p \otimes K$ is a field, we may regard $M$ as an $F$-isocrystal with rank two and coefficients in $\Q_p \otimes K$.
-Thus $M^{u-r}$ is a rank one $F$-isocrystal with coefficients in $\Q_p \otimes K$.
-The corresponding Galois representative is surjective by a theorem of Ribet (see \cite{Ribet-image_of_pi1_hilbert_modular_varieties}) and by Theorem \ref{intro: main local result2} it has $1$-psuedo-stable monodromy. \item The rank $n+1$ Kloosterman $F$-isocrystal on $\mathbb{G}_m$ is irreducible and ordinary at every point with slopes $\{1,\dots,n+1\}$, due to work of Sperber in \cite{Sperber1}.
-The unit-root subcrystal has $1$-psuedo-stable monodromy at $0$ and $\infty$ by Theorem \ref{intro: main local result2}. \item The $p$-adic representation associated to the formal group attached to a $K3$ surface over $F$, whose generic fiber is ordinary and special fiber is non-ordinary, has $1$-psuedo-stable monodromy. \end{itemize}
+Then the $\mathbf{F}$-isocrystal $M$ associated to $A$ with coefficients in $\Q_p$ has rank $2g$ and has a linear action by $\Q_p\otimes K$.
+If there is only one prime in $K$ above $p$, so that $\Q_p \otimes K$ is a field, we may regard $M$ as an $\mathbf{F}$-isocrystal with coefficients in $\Q_p \otimes K$ of rank two.
+The unit-root subcrystal of the generic fiber of $M$ is a rank one $\mathbf{F}$-isocrystal with coefficients in $\Q_p \otimes K$.
+The corresponding Galois representative is surjective by \cite{Ribet-image_of_pi1_hilbert_modular_varieties} and by Theorem \ref{intro: main local result2} it has stable monodromy. \item The rank $n+1$ Kloosterman $\mathbf{F}$-isocrystal on $\mathbb{G}_m$ is irreducible and ordinary at every point with slopes $\{0,\dots,n\}$, due to work of Sperber in \cite{Sperber1}.
+The unit-root subcrystal has stable monodromy at $0$ and $\infty$ by Theorem \ref{intro: main local result2}. \end{itemize} \end{example}